Greece has always been on your bucket list.

 You'll visit the beautiful beaches of Elafonissi, with its crystal clear waters and pink sand from the thousands of shells being shattered over the years, and the picture postcard perfect Falassarna beach along with caves and mountains of historical significance, and of course, monasteries that were built at dizzying heights centuries ago.

 You’ll participate in a pottery workshop in order to explore the magical world of ceramic art.
-Learn from a local artist about the history of ceramic art, view his work and watch him transform clay into beautiful vases, boats, fruits, spinning tops and balloons.
-Then, after trying some local delicacies, you'll creating your own ceramic work of art, with the artist’s expert guidance.
+Learn from a local artist about the history of ceramic art, view his work and watch him transform clay into beautiful vases and other pieces.
+Then, after trying some local delicacies, you'll create your own ceramic work of art, with the artist’s expert guidance.
 Your creation will need a few days to dry and then be fired so that your completed work can be shipped to you at home!

 As a group, we will be staying in a set of two villas, located in a picturesque sea village.
 The villas consist of traditional mansions whose renovation was completed with lots of love and passion from the owners.
 In these villas, the traditional way of life blends with luxury and modern amenities.
 Amenities include full kitchens, free wireless internet, swimming pool, a fire wood oven and fireplaces.
 The villas are surrounded by lovely Mediterranean gardens and views of the sea, mountains, olive and orange groves thereby providing a calm and relaxing environment.